TheQueCode/OdinMiscellaneous/Odinreview/javascript-exercises/07_reverseString/README.md

-npm test reverseString.spec.js

-# Exercise 03 - Reverse a String
+# Exercise 07 - Reverse a String

 Pretty simple, write a function called `reverseString` that returns its input, reversed!